Quantum lattice dynamics and their importance in ternary superhydride clathrates: Results

-We want to note in passing that we also calculated the fourth order corrections to the phonon frequencies in \SSCHA\ and find, in contrast to Ref.~\cite{Errea_LaBH8}, but in accordance with other works employing \SSCHA~\cite{Monacelli_2021,errea2020quantum,PhysRevB.96.014111,PhysRevLett.122.075901,PhysRevB.97.014306}, only minor differences to the results obtained only up to third order.
+We want to note in passing that we also calculated the fourth order corrections to the phonon frequencies in \SSCHA\ (cf. Supplementary Method~2) and find, in contrast to the work on \LBH~\cite{Errea_LaBH8}, but in accordance with other works employing \SSCHA~\cite{Monacelli_2021,errea2020quantum,PhysRevB.96.014111,PhysRevLett.122.075901,PhysRevB.97.014306}, only minor differences to the results obtained only up to third order.
 The maximum phonon energy differences are on the order of about \SI{1}{meV} for all pressures.
-The phonon dispersions in the 2$\times$2$\times$2 supercells~\footnote{Calculating fourth-order corrections on larger supercells is computationally unfeasible with our currently available resources.
-This calculation in an $n\times n\times n$ supercell requires 4D arrays with \mbox{$(3\cdot n^3\cdot <\text{number of atoms in uc}>)^4$} elements.
-For 10 atoms in the unit cell and $n=3$, this yields $810^4$ double-precision entries, for which \SI{3.13}{TB} of RAM are needed on a single shared-memory node.} with second (auxiliary), third, and fourth order terms for all studied pressures are shown in Supplementary Fig.~8 in the SM.
+The phonon dispersions in the 2$\times$2$\times$2 supercells with second (auxiliary), third, and fourth order terms for all studied pressures are shown in Supplementary Fig.~8.